srct/go/README.md

 repository and is named go-cleanlinks.cron.
 Drop this in cron.hourly and change the paths so that they point to the virtualenv activate script and manage.py.

-# Troubleshooting

-If your CAPTCHA is messing up, try checking that your system has `libfreetype6-dev` installed.
-If not, install it and remove + reinstall `pillow` in your virtual environment.